lkumle/ObjectSorting_docs/Quickstart/Overview.md

 We introduce different locomotive demands (high vs. low) by changing the distance between the Model and Workspace/Resource (90° vs. 0°).
 In the high locomotive demand condition, sampling information from the Model requires more movement and rotation.
 Across multiple versions of the task, it has been shown that increasing locomotive demands reliably shifts important task metrics (e.g. working memory usage) and therefore enables to investigate how behaviour is adapted in the light of different environmental demands (e.g. Draschkow et al. 2021).

 #### 2. Distractor visibility in Resource area
-Completing the task requires participants to search for target objects among distractors in the Resource area.
+Completing the task requires participants to search for target objects among distractors in the Resource area (8 targets among 16 distractors).
 Here, we manipulated the visibility of distractors by making distractors more transparent (high vs. low visibility).
 In the high visibility condition, distractors and target transparency is equal.
 In the low visibility condition, distractor transparency is increased by 80%.

 ```{admonition} Note